SUURPh projects

 The objective of the project is to combine computational modelling with animal experiments to reveal new insight about memory processing in the hippocampal-entorhinal circuit.
 Maria will use closed-loop stimulation of neurons in the hippocampal-entorhinal circuit involved in various memory tasks, such as spatial navigation in freely moving animals.
 While experiments with this system can examine the changes in the stimulus responses of target neurons, many questions about the underlying mechanism of those changes can only be answered in computational models.
 In particular, artificial intelligence (AI) approaches will be used to study the hippocampus-entorhinal circuit function, which has recently opened new perspectives to understand cognitive behaviors.

-PhD Candidate: Maria Perona Fjeldstad.
-Maria holds a B.Sc. in Biomedical Sciences with Pharmacology and a M.Sc. in Integrative Neuroscience from the University of Edinburgh.
+PhD Candidate: Maria Perona Fjeldstad holds a B.Sc. in Biomedical Sciences with Pharmacology and a M.Sc. in Integrative Neuroscience from the University of Edinburgh.
 She is interested in the nervous system, and how different types of neuronal and glial cells communicate in an immensely complicated way to give rise to complex behaviour in living animals.
 Her Masters degree research involved experimentally analysing sciatic nerve conduction properties.

 Supervisors: Torkel Hafting (UiO, IMB), Phillip Häfliger (UiO, IFI), Gert Cauwenberghs (UCSD, Bioengineering)